Defining a Legally Valid Marriage Under U.S. Immigration Law

 Unlike some other countries, the United States does not require that its citizens carry any sort of national identity card.
 People who are U.S. citizens might have different types of documents that prove their status, such as a birth certificate, a U.S. passport, or a naturalization certificate.

-Your spouse will need to get a copy of documentary proof of his or her citizenship in order to accompany your application for a U.S. green card.
+Your U.S. spouse will need to get a copy of documentary proof of citizenship in order to accompany your application for a U.S. green card.

 Determining Whether Your Spouse Is a U.S. Lawful Permanent Resident